Mickey Duffy: Rise to power

-By the early 1920s, Duffy had become one of the most dominant bootleggers in the Delaware Valley possessing breweries in Philadelphia, Camden, and South Jersey.
+By the early 1920s, Duffy had become one of the most dominant bootleggers in the Philadelphia metropolitan area possessing breweries in Philadelphia, Camden, and South Jersey.
 His associates included former rivals Max Hassel, Harry Green, James Richardson, Charles Bodine and Nicholas Delmore although he would be in frequent battles against rivals such as Hoff and the Bailey brothers throughout the decade.

 During this time, Duffy expanded into legitimate businesses including owning several prominent clubs, including the Perkin and the fashionable Club Cadix at 23rd and Chestnut streets in Philadelphia in 1924.
 He ran his bootlegging and numbers businesses from the old Ritz-Carlton hotel.
 Duffy was shot three times leaving the Club Cadix late on the night of February 25, 1927 by Francis Bailey and Peter Ford.
 His bodyguard, John Bricker, was killed, and Earl Brown, the club's doorman, was also wounded.
 This shooting was the first instance of a Thompson submachine gun being used in Philadelphia's underworld.
 Duffy was treated at Hahneman Hospital in Philadelphia and returned to his bootlegging business.

 In the mid-1920s, Duffy's violent methods brought him into conflict with Reading-based bootlegger Max Hassel.
 Along with Waxey Gordon, Hassel controlled a number of breweries in Pennsylvania and Northern New Jersey.
 The aggressive Duffy forced his way into the lucrative Jersey territory forcing Hassel to hand over a brewery to him.

 Duffy earned such great profits from both beer and numbers businesses that by 1930 he had built a mansion for himself and his wife Edith in Penn Wynne, Pennsylvania.
 Duffy's home was on the Penn Wynne side of City Line across from 77th Street.
 Built by McWilliams & Maloney in the style of a Mediterranean villa, the structure had white with green satyrs on the sides and black palm trees painted on the facade.

 Following the death of John Finiello, an agent of the Bureau of Prohibition killed during a September 19, 1930 raid on one of Duffy's breweries in Elizabeth, New Jersey, local authorities began cracking down on Duffy's criminal operations causing some animosity among his partners including his bodyguard and chauffeur Joseph Beatty.